 This section provides an overview of best practice in gathering qualitative insight.
-It covers the practicalities of recruitment, choosing how you will collect data - your methods, capturing qualitative insights itself, asking questions, and gathering participant consent.
+It covers the practicalities of recruitment, choosing methods, capturing insights, asking questions, and consent and anonymity.
 This guidance will support you to think as a researcher so you can gather quality insights.
 Depending on your goals, you may not need to consider all the stages below.